Creating a ServiceNow User for Getint Integration

 Click Submit to create the role.

 Click on your profile image and select Elevate Role.
 In the pop-up, choose security_admin and click Update.
-This step elevates the System Admin to Security Admin.
+This step elevates the System Admin to Security Admin and will allow you to modify the ACL settings.

 Record 1: